|

 Jury comments included:

 The project provides the community with a fine example of the potentially diverse role of architects; not necessarily as design leaders but as collaborators and contributors to the design process, regardless of the nature of the building.
-In this project structures were not to be perceived as buildings, making the architect's role a challenge which has been sucessfully handled.
+In this project structures were not to be perceived as buildings, making the architect's role a challenge which has been successfully handled.

 Architectural design skills have been combined with state of the art chemical, mechanical, electronic and structural engineering and project management to produce a graceful industrial icon within a rural landscape.